ewhuang/simons_mouse/README.txt

 edges.
 1 if there is a gene-GO relationship, 0 otherwise.
 GO ordering is based on the index from Sheng's data.

-3. $ python embedding_sampled_network.py sampled/full
+3. $ python convert_embedding_matrix_to_edge_file.py
-Outputs a new network, ./data/embedding_sampled_network.txt, which contains edges between genes with weights computed by embedding with the sampled edges.
+Outputs a new network, ./data/embedding_edges.txt, which contains edges between genes with weights computed by embedding.
-We can use keyword full to generate the full network.

 ___________________________________WGCNA________________________________________
 Simply run wgcna.R to cluster on the raw data.